 Even though I knew this day has been coming for about the past six months now, I still can not believe that we are all the way back in Florida, making our way up the ICW to see our new boat.
 Part of me is extremely excited to finally see her in person and get started on working on her.
 The other part of me….kind of wants to turn around and high tail it back to the Caribbean.
 Not because I don’t want this new project of fixing up a boat, mind you, it’s because we’re now back in Florida doing it.
 The place we can never seem to escape.

 I had been soooo looking forward to getting back to the land of convenience for awhile now that I forgot everything that comes along with it.
 For so long I had been eager to pick up a radio station once more that didn’t soley deal out tunes based on sailing or drinking or anything to do with the water (the only station we could clearly get in the Virgin Islands), but as soon as I picked one up outside of West Palm Beach I promptly regretted it.
-My ears were immediately assaulted with advertisements for personal injury lawyers, annoying auto insurance commercials, and purchases you absolutely must have to make your life better, because we all know that just by buying into it that’s exactly what will happen.
+My ears were immediately assaulted with advertisements for personal injury lawyers or lawyers helping with wrongful death cases, annoying auto insurance commercials, and purchases you absolutely must have to make your life better, because we all know that just by buying into it that’s exactly what will happen.
 Objects bring happiness, right?